Postgraduate Residency Program Details: Mount Sinai Hospital

 The Mount Sinai Hospital (MSH) Family Medicine Residency Program has a distinctive horizontal/longitudinal curriculum where residents maintain a family practice three half days per week throughout the two-year program.

 The MSH program will expose you to a mix of full time academic and community-based family physicians for supervising and teaching.
-Our unit is a Family Health Team which includes social workers, nurses, nurse practitioners, psychiatry, a pharmacist, a diabetes team and a dietician.
+Our unit is a Family Health Team which includes social workers, nurses, nurse practitioners, psychiatry, a pharmacist, a diabetes team, a midwife, and a dietician.

 Many of the faculty are involved in research, and we are pursuing the goal of fully integrating scholarly inquiry into the clinical activities of the office.